.Stat DE configuration

 Released in March 4, 2022 Release .Stat Suite JS 13.0.0

 Always hide IDs of the facet values for a well-defined list of facets on the homepage, or on the homepage and the result page.
-By default, IDs are always displayed, unless it is specifically defined in this configuration to hide IDs of a localised SDMX Categoryscheme or Concept/codelist.
+By default, IDs are always displayed, unless it is specifically defined in this configuration to hide IDs of localised SDMX categories or codes.

 Hide IDs of facet values in homepage only